Reviews and Self-selection Bias with Operational Implications

 Date Written: June 20, 2019

 Reviews for products and services written by previous consumers have become an influential input to the purchase decision of customers.
-Many service businesses monitor the reviews closely, for feedback as well as detecting service flaws, and they have become part of the performance review for service managers with rewards tied to improvement in the aggregate rating.
-It is therefore of great importance to understand how much the public ratings reflect true quality of the product or service.
-Many empirical papers have documented a bias in the aggregate ratings, arising due to various causes: an inherent self-selection in writing reviews, as well as customers' bounded rationality in evaluating previous reviews.
-While there is a vast empirical literature analyzing reviews, theoretical models that try to isolate and explain the ratings bias are relatively few, and most are based on a rational Bayesian learning assumption on the part of consumers.
-However, writing a review requires some effort in itself and it seems unlikely that consumers would make the considerable effort to do a Bayesian update of their beliefs before making purchases.
-Assuming consumers simply substitute the average rating they see as a proxy for quality, we give a precise characterization of the effect of biases in the ratings arising from two sources (i) an acquisition bias, when consumers confound ex-ante innate preferences for a product or service with ex-post experience and service quality and do not separate the two, and (ii) an under-reporting bias, when consumers with extreme positive or negative ratings are more likely to write reviews than consumers with moderate product ratings.
-We develop a parsimonious choice model for consumer purchase decisions and show that both sources lead to an upward bias.
-Based on our theoretical characterization, we give two important practical applications for a service firm: (a) estimation of true process quality and its variability for the firm's internal performance, Six-$\sigma$ and quality programs (b) effect on pricing and assortment decisions of the firm, when potential customers purchase based on the biased ratings.
-Our results give insight into how quality, prices and customer feedback are intricately tied together for service firms.
+Many service businesses monitor the reviews closely, for feedback as well as detecting service flaws, and they have become part of the performance review for service managers, with rewards tied to improvement in the aggregate rating.
+Many empirical papers have documented a bias in the aggregate ratings, arising due to customers' inherent self-selection in their choices and bounded rationality in evaluating previous reviews.
+While there is a vast empirical literature analyzing reviews, theoretical models that try to isolate and explain the bias in ratings are relatively few.
+Assuming consumers simply substitute the average rating they see as a proxy for quality, we give a precise characterization of the self-selection bias on ratings of an assortment of products, when consumers confound ex-ante innate preferences for a product or service with ex-post experience and service quality and do not separate the two.
+We develop a parsimonious choice model for consumer purchase decisions and show that the mechanism leads to an upward bias, which is more pronounced for niche products.
+Based on our theoretical characterization, we study the effect on pricing and assortment decisions of the firm, when potential customers purchase based on the biased ratings.
+Our results give insights into how quality, prices and customer feedback are intricately tied together for service firms.

 Keywords: social learning, bounded rationality, choice probability, assortment optimization, pricing, process variability